Henrykado/TweakedCutscenes/README.md

 ### Amy:
 61 Intro Part 2 - Amy no longer runs past the store then teleports back.
-62 Meeting Sonic - Similar changes to the ones i made to Sonic's version of the cutscene.
+62 Meeting Sonic - Similar changes to the ones made to Sonic's version of the cutscene.
 63 Before Twinkle Park - Amy now properly looks at the Twinkle Park "cute couples" monitor; Reduced the amount of actions/animations Sonic does while talking about Amy being "So weird!".
 64 Amy is kidnapped by Zero - Zero now heads towards the center of the train station's doors, instead of their right.
 75 Amy is kidnapped by Zero Part 2 - Sonic now walks farther, so he doesn't stop walking before the cutscene ends.